-At December 31, 2011, we had 72 stockholders of record of our Common Stock, and none of our Preferred Stock was outstanding.
+At December 31, 2012, we had 61 stockholders of record of our Common Stock, and none of our Preferred Stock was outstanding.
+This figure does not include an estimate of the indeterminate number of beneficial holders whose shares may be held of record at brokerage and clearing agencies.